-So, one might say, tobacco plays a major part in the foundation of farming in the U.S..
+one might say, tobacco plays a major part in the foundation of farming in the U.S..
 Fast forward to 1879.
 Falling prices of cotton opened the market and, more importantly, farm land to the mass cultivation of tobacco.
-This was the beginning of what has become ingrained in the farm community of Wilson County as any other single crop in any region of this great country.
+This was the beginning of what has become ingrained in the farm community of Wilson County as any other single crop throughout the regions of this great country.

 In recent history, Scott Farms has been a mainstay in the industry.
 Since the incorporation of the farm in 1979 by Linwood “Sonny” Scott, Jr. alongside his wife, Alice (Honeycutt) Scott, Scott Farms, Inc. has been a major contributor to the tobacco industry in Wilson County and North Carolina as a whole.
 Scott Farms grows approximately 1,200 of the 9,350 acres of flue-cured or burley tobacco grown in Wilson County annually.
 So, it’s safe to say, the Scott’s know their way around the tobacco field.